 The view to the south east is impacted by lights at a railway siding which is just south of Perenjori town.
 Over time we hope to work with the local mining company that operates the railway siding to see if there are opportunities for the lights to be shielded and pointed downwards rather than up into the sky.
 This will improve the view to the south at The Salmons.

-Sky Quality Meter Reading: 21.01 magnitude per arcsecond2 recorded on 17 July 2018.
-What does this reading mean?
+Sky Quality Meter Reading: 21.01 magnitude per arcsecond2 recorded on 17th July 2018.
+What is a Sky Quality Meter Reading?

 The local community welcomes you to use telescopes and binoculars or enjoy an evening of stargazing here.

 How are WA communities protecting dark night skies for your world-class stargazing experiences?